 Unconventional Tight Gas

 Valeura continues to believe that there is significant upside potential for an unconventional basin-centered gas accumulation play in the deeper horizons below 2,500 metres in a potential pressure-seal area of more than 1,500 square kilometers proximal to the centre of the Thrace Basin encompassing the Banarli Licences and the West Thrace lands.
 The over-pressure measurements in the Bati Gurgen-1 and Yayli-1 wells and gas flows achieved from two small fracs in the Yayli-1 well have provided further encouraging data points but further drilling and production testing will be required to prove up the play.
 Below 2,500 metres, the source rock shales and reservoir sands in this potential pressure-seal area could be in an active hydrocarbon-generating “kitchen” forming a basin-centered gas accumulation, with regionally pervasive, low permeability, gas-saturated sandstone reservoirs exhibiting abnormally high pressures.
 In contrast, the tight gas formations being developed to-date on the South Thrace lands have been normally-pressured.

-The first deep exploration well, Yamalik-1, under the Banarli Farm-in agreement with its partner Statoil commenced drilling on May 13, 2017 and was rig released on July 22, 2017, with positive evaluation results.
+The first deep exploration well, Yamalik-1, under Phase 1 of the Banarli Farm-in agreement with its partner Statoil commenced drilling on May 13, 2017 and was rig released on July 22, 2017, with positive evaluation results.
 A completion, multi-stage fracing and testing program is expected to begin by early Q4 2017.
-The acquisition stage of the 3D seismic program under the Banarli Farm-in will commence in Q3 2017.
-A second well must be funded by Statoil in order to earn a 50% participating interest in the deep formations.
+The acquisition stage of the 3D seismic program under Phase 2 of the Banarli Farm-in commenced on June 18, 2017.
+A second well (Phase 3) must be funded by Statoil in order to earn a 50% participating interest in the deep formations.
 Valeura retains a 100% participating interest in the shallow formations to a depth of 2,500 metres.
 Valeura will operate this deep exploration program during Statoil’s earning phase at the same time as it continues to operate the shallow gas program on the Banarli Licences.

 In summary, the following programs were completed to exploit conventional shallow gas in the Danismen and Osmancik formations and unconventional tight gas in the Osmancik, Mezardere, Teslimkoy and Kesan formations on the Banarli Licences: